danielcoral/SOPHIA_Cross_Sectional/README.md

 ## System requirements

-We run the analysis in the following R environment:
+We run the analysis in the following R environment and package versions:

 ```{r}
 R version 4.3.3 (2024-02-29)